DesignOpen/designopen.github.io/articles/_posts/2014-09-29-open-source-design-is-now-design-open.md

 ---
-title: "Open Source Design is now Design Open"
+title: "Open Source Design is now The Open Design Foundation"
 layout: post
 author: garthdb
 editor: mrondina
 priority: 0.9
-excerpt: Open Source Design has been renamed to Design Open, let's talk about why.
+excerpt: Open Source Design has been renamed to The Open Design Foundation, let's talk about why.
+tags:
+  - announcement
+  - featured
-tags: annoucement featured news
+  - news
 ---
-**Update:** Design Open has been renamed again to the Open Design Foundation.

 Thanks to some timely posts to our [GitHub issue on branding](https://github.com/DesignOpen/designopen.github.io/issues/33#issuecomment-56763448) we decided to rethink the name of this project.
 Originally I planned for the site to be a definitive guide on what open source design is, hence the original domain name, opensourcedesign.is, but that has become too limiting for the direction this project is heading.
-Instead we are moving to a call for action: *Design Open!*

 ## The Difference between Open Design and Open Source Design